 If you’re reading this page, it’s because you want to know which shower speaker is best for you, right?
-Of all the criteria to be taken into account, one of the most important is the protection against water.
+Of all the criteria to be taken into account, one of the most important is not the way the speaker looks, but the protection against water.
 This seems logical for a device intended for use in a wet environment….

-The IPX4 rating (we also often find the term IPX7) is very often used when talking about shower speakers, as with all devices designed for outdoor use (Bluetooth speakers, headsets, tablets, smartphones…).
+IPX4 (we also often find the term IPX7) is very often used when talking about shower speakers, as with all devices designed for outdoor use (Bluetooth speakers, solar powered speakers, headsets, tablets, smartphones…).

 IP stands for “Ingress Protection” (we can also find the term “International Protection”).
 It is a standard established in 1989 by the International Electronic Commission (IEC).
-It was subsequently adopted by the European standard EN 60529 (Source: Wikipedia).
+IP ratings were subsequently adopted by the European standard EN 60529 (Source: Wikipedia).

 By the way, if you want to know more on the IP Standard, feel free to go to this page.

-The higher indices of the standard are more demanding: for example, an IPX7 rating means that the device can be completely immersed in water to a depth of at least 1 meter for half an hour.
+The higher indices of the standard are more demanding: for example, an IPX7 rating means that the device can be completely immersed in water to a depth of at least 1 meter for 30 minutes.

 IPX4 Or Higher?

 IPX4 is a minimum for the choice of a shower speaker (or any other Bluetooth speaker for that matter).

 Indeed, if you plan to use your speaker inside your bathroom, it must abolutely resist water jets.